Monika-81/wanderlust-api/README.md

 ## **Project goal**

-The goal with this project is to create a content sharing online travel diary that allows the user to create, read, update and delete their content for a fully interactive experience.
+The goal with this full stack project is to create a content sharing online travel diary that allows the user to create, read, update and delete their content for a fully interactive experience.

 The goals are summarised here: